State flag

-The Flag of Poland, having the state flag variant being charged with the Coat of arms.
-In some jurisdictions or on certain occasions, the state flags are designated to be flown exclusively by governmental authorities and services and restricted to be used by civillian and non-governmental parties.
-On the other hand, a lot of states and governments only have a single national flag, or don't have separate civil and state banners.
+The flag of Poland, having the state flag variant being charged with the coat of arms.
+In some jurisdictions or on certain occasions, the state flags are designated to be flown exclusively by governmental authorities and services and restricted from use by civilian and non-governmental parties.
+Inversely, many states and governments only have a single national flag, or do not have separate civil and state banners.

 In vexillology, a state flag is either the flag of the government of a sovereign state (and can also be referred as a government flag and likely interchangeable with a national flag in certain scenarios), or the flag of an individual federated state (subnational administrative division).

 Government flag

 A state flag is a variant of a national flag (or occasionally a completely different design) specifically designated and restricted by law or custom (theoretically or actually) to use by a country's government or its agencies.
 For this reason, they are sometimes referred to as government flags.
 In many countries the state flag and the civil flag (as flown by the general public) are identical, but in other countries, notably those in Latin America, central Europe, and Scandinavia, the state flag is a more complex version of the national flag, often featuring the national coat of arms or some other emblem as part of the design.
 Scandinavian countries also use swallowtailed state flags, to further differentiate them from civil flags.

 In addition, some countries have state ensigns, separate flags for use by non-military government ships such as guard vessels.
 For example, government ships in the United Kingdom fly the Blue Ensign.

 State flags should not be confused with the national flag as used by military organizations; these are referred to as war flags and naval ensigns.